SSWConsulting/SSW.Rules.Content/rules/work-in-order-of-importance-aka-priorities/rule.md

 ---
-seoDescription: Mastering priorities: Do you complete work in order of importance?
+seoDescription: Mastering priorities - Do you complete work in order of importance?
 Learn how to prioritize tasks effectively by following a structured approach.
 type: rule
 title: Priorities - Do you complete work in order of importance?
 uri: work-in-order-of-importance-aka-priorities